Jump to content

 4-Year Gynecologic Oncology Fellowship Programs FAQs

-Starting with the 2020 certification requirements for Gynecologic Oncology (GO), the ABOG will not longer have different standards for 3-year and 4-year fellowship graduates.
+Starting with the 2020 certification requirements for Gynecologic Oncology (GO), ABOG will no longer have different standards for 3-year and 4-year fellowship graduates.
 All fellows applying for the 2020 GO Certifying Examination will be required to have completed at least 36 months of training in an accredited fellowship program.
 Those 36 months must meet the ACGME Program Requirements and the ABOG eligibility requirements.
 In some cases, fellows will meet these requirements during or at the end of the last year of fellowship training in a 4-year program.

 The change in policy will apply beginning with fellows graduating in June 2020.